alisonkit/dots/README.md

 - Steam
 - Lutris
 - Heroic Games launcher (Flatpak)
-- pico8**
+- pico8
 - Veadotube Mini**

 NOTES
 - * I launch Krita in windowed mode because some plugins don't play nicely with i3wm.
-- **For apps like pico8 I downloaded them and placed them somewhere in my $PATH.
 - **Veadotube mini in particular I decided to make a variable in the i3 configuration file to execute VeadoTube detached from a kitty terminal.

 ## Installation
 1. Make sure all dependencies are installed
 2. Git clone this repository
 3. Use a tool like GNU Stow to sys-link all dotfiles, or move the ones you'd like to install individually.
+4. Pick a wallpaper from your pictures folder and in the wallpaper section of the i3 config file (~/.config/i3/config) change the path to the new wallpaper.